-Yes and no. It’s very low carbohydrate because you abstain from eating (fast) for several days at a time.
-And no because when you do eat you are allowed to eat as much as you want.
+Yes and no. It’s very low carbohydrate because you abstain from eating (fasting) for several days at a time.
+And no, because when you do eat, you are allowed to eat as much as you want.

-Yes, because they advocate that you test your urine to ensure you’re in ketosis during your fasting states and no because when you gorge yourself with food your insulin spikes enough for a weeks’ worth of the stuff (insulin that is).
+Yes, because they advocate that you test your urine to ensure you’re in ketosis during your fasting states and because when you gorge yourself with food, your insulin spikes enough for a week’s worth of the stuff (insulin that is).

-If you’re confused, don’t feel bad, we tend to think the diets creator may have been a little bit as well.
+If you’re confused, don’t feel bad.
+We tend to think the diet creator may have been a little bit as well.

 Is The Snake Diet Sustainable Long Term?

 If you’ve read any of our other articles, you know we are huge proponents of fasting.
 We even like water fasting, but we NEVER recommend unsupervised water fasting.
-You need to be supervised by trained, professional, qualified medical personal.
+You need to be supervised by trained, professional, and qualified medical personnel.